 Cocaine addiction is serious.
 If it is left untreated it can lead to changes in your blood pressure and heart rate.
 It has also been linked to breathing difficulties, vomiting, damage to the nasal region, lungs, anxiety, as well as stroke, heart attack, and/or convulsions.

 These are, quite clearly, severe medical conditions, so it is important that when you choose to detox from cocaine you choose a clinic that is reputable and experienced in dealing with cocaine addiction.
-During withdrawal you may experience anger, depression, shaking, disrupted sleep, and cravings for cocaine, but we will be there for you throughout your detox and we will work with you to get you through to the other side.
+During withdrawal some people may experience anger, depression, shaking, disrupted sleep, and cravings for cocaine, but we will be there for you throughout your experience and we will work with you to get you through to the other side.

 If you are seeking help and are looking for a cocaine detox programme, you have made the first big step on your path to recovery.
 Right now, you may be feeling anxious, worried, and alone.
 Your addiction may have alienated you from your friends and loved ones and caused major chaos and disruption in your life.
 Seeking help is a turning point and we are glad you have found us.